Heart of China Download Free PC Game Full Version - Code List

 A crash touchdown globe spanning journey From the breathtaking splendor of 1930 Asia, three strangers are about to set forsth on and journey that may span a whole continent.

-She is daughter of a ruthless American land baron, going through loss of life someplace within the lush mountains of central China.
+She is daughter of a ruthless American land baron, dealing with demise someplace within the lush mountains of central China.

 He is a down-on-his-luck pilot with solely three days to rescue her.

-Their information to freedom is a shadowy grasp of stealth and crafty from a far-off land.
+Their information to freedom is a shadowy grasp of stealth and crafty from a distant land.

-Together they’ll journey the crowded streets of Hong Kong, cross the blinding snowfields of the Himalayas and experience the fabled Orient Express… all on a journey of life, love and loss of life that would solely start within the Heart of China.
+Together they may journey the crowded streets of Hong Kong, cross the blinding snowfields of the Himalayas and experience the fabled Orient Express… all on a journey of life, love and demise that might solely start within the Heart of China.

 Download Details